peterallanwalker/SWP08-Probel/README.md

 - [ ] Setup default node creation for router emulator so can run without a csv

 - [ ] Fix/check GUI issues
+- [ ] Add port as a settings parameter